tonethar/IGME-230-Spring-2019/schedule.md

 ## <a id="finalsweek">Finals Week Meeting

-During finals week, we will meet as a group and look at everyone's final projects!
+During finals week, we will have our Final Exam & share our web portfolios.
-- Check SIS for your section's meeting time and location
+- Check SIS for your section's exam time and location

 <hr>